bryanwb/chef-hackday/Planning.md

-Will be held Tuesday, May 15 13:00 - 19:00 at the location of Chefconf, room location TBA
+Will be held Tuesday, May 15 13:00 - 18:00 in the Irvine room

 Requirements